TmacP/Cmpt453Project/README.md

 - [ ] **Fish Food System**
   - Allow players to feed the pond, which impacts the game's idle mechanics and helps in maintaining fish health and growth.

+- [ ] **Pond Decoration System**
+  - Allow players to decorate the pond, which impacts the game's idle mechanics and helps in maintaining fish health and growth.

 - [ ] **Fish Aquarium Management**
   - **Pond Management:**